xMartin/php-introduction/12_all_of_it.md

 In `layout.twig` there's a `{% block ... %}` named "content" and it's empty.
 Any template that inherits from `layout.twig` can now also define a block with the same name to replace the empty block with actual content.

-This way we only have to write the `<!doctype html><html><head> ...` part of our HTML code one and can reuse it in all of our templates.
+This way we only have to write the `<!doctype html><html><head> ...` part of our HTML code once and can reuse it in all of our templates.